When Doris is on the call, you’re in good hands.

-Doris Sable was born on November 4, 1965 in Manasquan, New Jersey as the youngest of eight children.
-She started her career as a basketball player in second grade, idolizing Kyle Macy, Kelly Tripucka, and Tom Heinsohn.
-After a successful four years playing point guard at Manasquan High School, she chose to play college basketball for the Providence Friars.
+After a successful four years playing point guard at Manasquan High School, Doris Sable’s chose to play college basketball for the Providence Friars.

-Burke began her broadcasting career calling Providence’s women’s games on the radio in 1990.
-She transitioned into television later that year, calling Big East women’s games.
+Doris Burke began her broadcasting career calling Providence’s women’s games on the radio in 1990.
+She transitioned into television later that year, calling Big East women’s games at MSG.
 She’s worked for ESPN since 1991 in many basketball-related capacities.

 In 2013, Burke agreed to a contract extension with ESPN.
 She served as NBA Countdown’s host from 2013-16.

 She was the first female commentator to call a New York Knicks game, Big East men’s games, and serve as a primary color analyst on a men’s college basketball package.
-In 2017, she became a regular NBA game analyst for ESPN.
-Burke is the first women to be assigned this role in a full-time capacity at the national level.
+In 2017, she became a regular NBA commentator for ESPN.
+Burke is the first woman to be assigned this role in a full-time capacity at the national level.

-Here’s a list of Doris’ honors as a sportscaster:
+Here’s a list of Doris’ honors as a sports reporter:

 Regardless, her insight, breakdowns, and wit are worth every penny.